Open-EO/openeo-vue-components/README.md

 - `id` (string, required): A unique identifier for the tab container.
 - `pills` (boolean, default `false`): Switch between [normal boxed tabs and tabs with pills styling](https://www.w3schools.com/bootstrap/bootstrap_tabs_pills.asp).
+- `pillsMultiline` / `pills-multiline` (boolean, default `false`): If pills are active, the pills in the tabs header can be shown in multiple lines instead of squeezing all pills into a single line.
 - `position` (string, default `top`): Position of the tabs/pills, either `top` or `bottom`.

 **Methods:**